Veronica-Falgiani/Network-Protocol-Verification-Agent/README.md

 options:
-  -h, --help            Show this help message and exit -v, --verbose         Increasse output verbosity -hs, --host_scan HOST_SCAN
+  -h, --help            Show this help message and exit -v, --verbose         Increase output verbosity
+  -nt, --no_tests       Scans the target for services but doesn't execute a vulnerability scan -hs, --host_scan HOST_SCAN
                         Host scan to execute: [p]ing, [s]yn, [a]ck, [u]dp (ping scan will be used by default) -ps, --port_scan PORT_SCAN